John Godfrey: Background

-Godfrey was born in Toronto, Ontario.
+Godfrey was born in Toronto, Ontario on December 19, 1942.
 His father, Senator John Morrow Godfrey (June 28, 1912 – March 8, 2001), was a Canadian pilot, lawyer and politician.
 John Godfrey graduated from Upper Canada College in 1960.
 In 1961, he attended the Neuchâtel Junior College in Neuchâtel, Switzerland.

 In 1965, he received a Bachelor of Arts degree from Trinity College, University of Toronto and in 1967, he received a Master of Philosophy from Balliol College, Oxford and Doctor of Philosophy (DPhil) from St Antony's College, Oxford in 1975.
 He worked as an economist, historian and journalist.
-In the mid-1970s Godfrey was a history professor at Dalhousie University in Halifax.
-He served as president of the University of King's College from 1977-87.
+In the mid-1970s Godfrey was a history professor at Dalhousie University in Halifax, Nova Scotia.
+He served as president of the University of King's College from 1977 to 1987, and founded the university's prestigious Bachelor of Journalism program.
 From 1987 to 1991 he was editor of the Financial Post.

+Godfrey died at his home in Toronto on December 18, 2023, one day before his 81st birthday.

 Politics

-He was elected to the House of Commons of Canada as the Liberal Member of Parliament (MP) for the Toronto area riding of Don Valley West in the 1993 election, and was re-elected in each subsequent vote until his retirement from federal politics in 2008.
+Godfrey was elected to the House of Commons of Canada as the Liberal member of Parliament for the Toronto area riding of Don Valley West in the 1993 election, and was re-elected in each subsequent vote until his retirement from federal politics in 2008.

 During the 1995 Quebec referendum, Godfrey had an acquaintance perform a psychiatric evaluation of separatist leader Lucien Bouchard.

 In 1996, he and fellow Liberal MP Peter Milliken introduced the Godfrey–Milliken Bill a parody of the American Helms–Burton Act.
 The gesture received extensive media coverage including in the United States, where Godfrey was featured on the CBS program 60 Minutes.
-From 1996 to 2004, Godfrey served as a Parliamentary Secretary under Prime Minister Jean Chrétien.
+From 1996 to 2004, Godfrey served as a parliamentary secretary under Prime Minister Jean Chrétien.